Introduction: The Question of Control

 'Please send all data packets directed to any of these addresses to me, AS8447.'

-Every major router on the internet creates a global routing table from these announcements and selects the most efficient path (the path passing through the fewest AS systems).
+Every major router on the internet builds a global routing table from these announcements and picks the most efficient path (the one passing through the fewest AS).

 The Economics of Routing: Peering vs. Transit

-The connection between two AS is not a technical, but a commercial decision.
-There are two main models for how Autonomous Systems connect their networks:
+The connection between two AS is a commercial decision, not a technical one.
+There are two main models for how Autonomous Systems link their networks:

 Transit (Paid)

-Scenario: A smaller AS (e.g. local ISP) pays a larger AS (a 'Tier-1 carrier' like Arelion AS1299 or Cogent AS174) for access to the rest of the internet.
+Scenario: a smaller AS (e.g. a local ISP) pays a larger AS (a 'Tier-1 carrier' such as Arelion AS1299 or Cogent AS174) for access to the rest of the internet.

-Model: The small ISP buys 'transit' as a paid service.
-The large carrier forwards all traffic from the small ISP into the global network.
+Model: the small ISP buys 'transit' as a paid service, and the large carrier carries all of its traffic out into the global network.

 Peering (Cost-Neutral)

-Scenario: Two AS of similar size (e.g. A1 and Magenta) realise: They exchange a large volume of data traffic (A1 customers accessing Magenta servers and vice versa).
+Scenario: two AS of similar size (e.g. A1 and Magenta) notice that they exchange a large volume of traffic (A1 customers reaching Magenta servers and vice versa).

-Model: They connect their networks directly at an Internet Exchange Point (IXP) (e.g. Vienna Internet eXchange, VIX) and agree on 'peering' – usually cost-neutral.
+Model: they connect their networks directly at an Internet Exchange Point (IXP) (e.g. the Vienna Internet eXchange, VIX) and agree to 'peer', usually on a cost-neutral basis.
 They exchange their own customer networks, but not access to the rest of the world.

 IXPs – The Interconnection Hubs